 - Users determine where to store their application data.
 They can store their data on their computer or with a commercial cloud storage provider.

 - Users control data access.
 Users control access to their data.
 Software creators and their decentralized applications don’t keep or save your data.
-When a user logs into a DApp with an identity, the user gives the DApp authority to read existing data or write new data.
-When a user disconnects from a DApp, it no longer has access to the user data.
+When a user logs into an app with an identity, the user gives the app authority to read existing data or write new data.
+When a user disconnects from an app, it no longer has access to the user data.

 Yes!
-DApps run in the web browsers (Chrome, Safari, Internet Explorer, and so forth) you know today.
+Blockstack apps run in the web browsers (Chrome, Safari, Internet Explorer, and so forth) you know today.

 What is an identity or ID or Blockstack identity?

 Your data and where it is stored is connected with your identity.
-When you sign into a DApp, you give the DApp permission to read your data and write to your data store on your behalf.
+When you sign into an app, you give the app permission to read your data and write to your data store on your behalf.
 When you log out of an application, it no longer has access to your data or data store — until the next time you log in with your identity.